CppPhil/philslib/README.md

 include/pl/unrelated_pointer_cast.hpp: Function template for unrelated pointer casts, leaving reinterpret_cast for just integer to pointer and pointer to integer conversions.
 include/pl/unused.hpp: Macro to suppress warnings about objects being unused.
 include/pl/vla.hpp: Macro to be able to define VLAs by using alloca.
-include/pl/zero_memory.hpp: zeroMemory and secureZeroMemory functions to zero regions of memory.
+include/pl/zero_memory.hpp: zero_memory and secure_zero_memory functions to zero regions of memory.